 - Prominence to the muscle edges resulting in “banding”

 - Enlarged or droopy salivary glands

-Did you know?
-Office based devices often can only address one of these problem areas at a time.
+A surgical neck lift addresses each of these 4 components, whereas office-based devices can only address one of these problem areas at a time.
 Occasionally, heat-based devices can address loose skin and underlying fat simultaneously, but never as aggressively as surgery can.
-We see patients of all ages request a surgical neck lift.
+Patients of all ages request a surgical neck lift.